Roadtrip to North Evia – Coastal Hideaways, Sizzling Seafood and Healing Spas

 Horserding in Mantoudi

-Kimasi beach and port, a five-minute drive from its center, is where you can catch summer ferries to the Sporades.
-A high-speed ferry service whisks tourists to exotic Alonissos marine park in an impressive 40 minutes.
-They’ve even included new routes to Thessaloniki and Crete.
+Kimasi beach and port, a five-minute drive from its center, is where you can catch daily summer ferries to the Sporades.
+Of the high-speed variety, you can get to exotic Alonissos marine park in an impressive 40 minutes.

 Kimasi Beach and Port in Mandoudi